VNA818/VNA818/README.md

 - Typescript
 - Web frameworks
   - React
+  - React Native
   - Angular
 - Python
   - Django
 - C
-- PHP
 - Docker
   - Swarm
 - Databases
-  - MySQL
+  - SQL
   - MongoDB

 ### 🏢 Work

+I am currently working as a frontend software engineer for [Agoro](https://www.linkedin.com/company/agoro-learning?trk=public_profile_topcard-current-company)

+> Designed and developing the frontend for the Agoro Unigrader, an all-purpose, automated grading solution.
+Created comprehensive designs using Figma and was the sole developer for the web application developed using React.

-I am currently a Software Developer for the [Rensselaer Union](https://union.rpi.edu/).
+I am also currently the lead software developer for the [Rensselaer Union](https://www.linkedin.com/company/rensselaer-union/mycompany/)

-> Work with a team of other students to develop applications/features to improve the Union's suite of software tools.
+> At the Resnsselaer Union I lead a team of students in developing applications/features to improve the Union's suite of software tools.
 Working with front-end and back-end web technologies such as React and Django.
 Collaborate with student government and administration office staff to learn about business requirements.
+Manage Union projects such as Club Management System, and the Union website.
+Interview and hire new candidates.

+I am also working on developing a mobile application for [The Rajput Association of North America](https://www.rajputra.org/)

+> Developing a mobile application for the RANA website using React Native.

 I have previously designed developed the website for [The Black Cell Group](https://blackcellgroup.com/).